California lawmaker introduces bill of rights for cats, dogs - NewsBreak

 The legislation, if it becomes law, would also require every public rescue group and animal association to post the bill of rights in a conspicuous place or face a $250 fine.

 Miguel Santiago (D-Los Angeles), a fellow pet owner, announced the introduction of the bill on Feb.
-11.Son of ‘Lizard Lick Towing’ star fatally shot in North Carolina
+11.Bird flu detected in Long Island flock

 “As an owner of two dogs myself, I am proud to author the Dog and Cat Bill of Rights to help our furry friends live happier, healthier lives,” the lawmaker said in a statement.
 “Our dogs and cats deserve to be loved, and cared for, and the Dog and Cat Bill of Rights will help inform potential adopters of the care needed to create a healthy environment for their adopted pets.”